AATools/mq-metrics-pyclient/README.md

 [![Actions Status](https://github.com/AATools/mq-metrics-pyclient/workflows/GitHub%20CI/badge.svg)](https://github.com/AATools/mq-metrics-pyclient/actions) [![Coverage Status](https://coveralls.io/repos/github/AATools/mq-metrics-pyclient/badge.svg?branch=master)](https://coveralls.io/github/AATools/mq-metrics-pyclient?branch=master)

 This is python client for collecting IBM MQ metrics and exporting to [Prometheus pushgateway](https://github.com/prometheus/pushgateway).
 The collected metrics can be explored in Prometheus or Grafana.
 This client is useful in cases when requiring to collect metrics from old MQ versions.

-The metrics are collected using standard [`MQSC`](https://www.ibm.com/support/knowledgecenter/en/SSFKSJ_7.5.0/com.ibm.mq.ref.adm.doc/q085130_.htm) commands.
-So, you need to install `IBM MQ server`.
+The metrics are collected by using standard [`MQSC`](https://www.ibm.com/support/knowledgecenter/en/SSFKSJ_7.5.0/com.ibm.mq.ref.adm.doc/q085130_.htm) commands.
+The metrics are collected for **all local** MQ managers.
+You need to run `mq_metrics_client` in the same host where `IBM MQ server` was installed.

 Tested for IBM MQ v7.5, v8, v9 and Python 3.6, 3.7 on Linux.